raystubbs/libss/README.md

 to regex.
 Supports matching against raw byte strings as well as UTF-8 encoded character strings.

-The root level contents of a string are taken as plain text, and matched literally against the input string.
-For example:
+The root level of a pattern string is taken as literal text.

+    pattern "Hello, World!" matches:
-    "Hello, World!" <= "Hello, World!"
+        - "Hello, World!"

-Actual variations in the pattern as enclosed in brackets.
-With `(...)` denoting a single occurance of the pattern and `<...>` indicating at least one occurance up to as many as can be matched.
+A variable portion of the pattern must be given between brackets.

+    pattern "Hello, ( 'World' | 'Person' )!" matches:
-    "Hello, ( 'World!' )" <= "Hello, World!"
+        - "Hello, World!"
-    "Hello, < 'World!' >" <= "Hello, World!" <= Hello, World!
-World!"

-Within bracketed groups, pattern syntax changes.
-Instead of matching the text literally, a more structured syntax must be followed.
-Literal text must be expressed as strings, quoted by either single, double, or back qoutes.
-Whitespace is also ignored within these compound expressions, and multiple sub-expressions can be given in sequence.

-    "This text is literal ( ', but ' 'this ' 'is ' 'not' )!" <= "This text is literal, but this is not!"

-These groups can also be divided into multiple alternatives via the <code>&vert;</code>
-delimiter.

-    "There are two ( 'apples' | 'oranges' )!" <= "There are two apples" <= "There are two oranges"

-Alternatives within a grouping are given by order of priority, so unlike in regex, the first matching alternative in the sequence is accepted instead of the longest.

-Two more grouping types are `[...]` which matches zero or one instance of its pattern and `{...}` which matches zero or more instances.
-In addition the `~` prefix denotes a 'not next' pattern, which doesn't consume any characters, but only matches if the next sequence of characters doesn't match the given pattern.
-The counterpart to this is the `^` prefix, which denotes a 'has next' pattern; only matching if the next sequence matches the pattern, but not consuming anything.

-Patterns can also be labeled to allow for easy retrieval of the boundaries of a subpattern match.
-This is done with a label postfix:

-    "There are two ( 'apples' | 'oranges' ):fruit!"

-Specific character values can also be indicated with an integral literal, these match particular unicode characters or byte values, depending on encoding.
+        - "Hello, Person!"

+Within bracketed groups literal text must be quoted between single, double, or back quotes.
+A vertical bar within bracketed groups separate alternative subpatterns that'll satisfy the grouping.
+These are attempted in the order given, so rightmost alternatives have higher priority.

+The type of brackets around a pattern indicate the number of instances that can be matched.

+- `(...)` match only once
+- `<...>` match one or more times
+- `[...]` match zero ore one times
+- `{...}` match zero or more times

+Each type will match the maximum number of instances available in the appropriate location of the input text.

+Named patterns can be references within bracket groups via standard identifiers.

+    pattern "I ate <digit> tacos." matches:
+        - "I ate 1 tacos."
+        - "I ate 2 tacos."
+        - "I ate 50 tacos."

+Specific character or byte codes can also be given as integer literals.

-    "(72)ello, World(33)"
+    pattern "(72)ello, World(33)" matches:
+        - "Hello, World!"

+Any other subpattern can be preceeded with `^` or `~`.
+A pattern given after a `^` is a lookahead pattern.
+It doesn't advance the cursor when matched, and is just used to make sure something is true about the next input sequence.
+A `~` also marks a lookahead pattern, but patterns marked with this must FAIL for the greater (parent) pattern to match.

+Subpatterns can also be labeled to make it easier to find their bounds within the input text.

+    pattern "I like ( 'tacos' | 'burritos' ):food." matches:
+        - "I like tacos." with food = 7:12
+        - "I like burritos." with food = 7:15

+Each instance of a particular pattern match has its own naming scope.

+    pattern "I < 'love ' >food." matches:
+        - "I love food." with food[0] = 2..6
+        - "I love love food." with food[0] = 2..6 and food[1] = 7..11

+This makes it a bit easier to match and keep track of the parts of multi-component patterns.

+To make libss a bit more friendly to globbing the compiler recognizes two special 'wildcard' characters: `*` and `?`.
+These expand to the patterns `(splat)` and `(quark)` respectively.
+These pattern names are undefined by default, so the user needs to define useful patterns under these names to make use of the wildcards.